jimv3/csp/README.md

 # Computer Science Primer
 ## Welcome
 This project has been created as an assignment in an introductory education technology class.
 Feel free to view the lessons or check out the Wiki to see where the project is headed.
+There is also a Gitter that has been created where you can post questions and leave comments.

 ## Motivation
 The motiviation for this project extends beyond the requirement for a class.
 Over my career I have worked with self-taught developers and mentored with a coding bootcamp near my home.
 I consistently encounter people who wonder if they are missing something by not having a traditional computer science background.